zvookiejoo/ipod-downloader/README.md

 ## Purpose of this repository ##
 I am beginning programmer and I publish this code for inspection only.
 I am grateful to my colleagues for experienced my code inspections and reviews of the project.

+## Building ##
+Just open Downloader.sln file in VisualStudio.
+Then, run VisualStudio command prompt, cd to directory Downloader in project's folder, and run "lib /def:sqlite3.def".
+After that, project will be built normally.